pw4rn3r/ECE382/labs/compex1/index.md

 <br>
 <br>
 <br>
 4. (10pts) Are the values in memory stored in little-endian or big-endian format?
 Using the debugger, how can you tell?
 If they were stored in the other format, what would it look like?
-Give me an example from your code.
+Give me an example from your code.  **Be specific on *where* and *how* you find the answer in Code Composer.**
 <br>
 <br>
 <br>